apostrophecms/apostrophe-documentation/tutorials/intermediate/custom-schema-fields-for-pages.md

 layout: "tutorial"
 ---

-If you've read [reusable content with pieces](../getting-started/reusable-content-with-pieces.html), then you have had a good instroduction to [apostrophe schemas](../getting-started/schema-guide.html).
+If you've read [reusable content with pieces](../getting-started/reusable-content-with-pieces.html), then you know about [apostrophe schemas](../getting-started/schema-guide.html).
 You have already experienced the flexibility of adding new fields to your own piece types.
 But what about pages?

 Here's the good news: you can do the same trick with pages.
 The right way to do it depends on whether you want to enhance *just one* page type with extra fields in "Page Settings," or add those fields to *all* page types.